camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 live, accurate on-device measurements are the primary product; Wi-Fi adds configuration, synchronization, remote views, and future peer features.

-The same firmware should support two roles selected by configuration:
+The current firmware is a meter/display.
+Its service boundaries should permit two roles in a future multi-device phase:

 - **Meter** — reads sensors, persists measurements, and presents the local UI.
 - **Peer/display** — has no attached sensors; it can keep/display time and,